SILDTeam/LEFA-GE/README.md

 but you can choose to compile for I386 too, but the whole project is being developed for computer base between 2006 and 2008

-##### This amount of RAM is caused by poor code optimization, more specifically in the loop system
+##### Even though the code is poorly optimized it is acting well, the problem is the cpu consumption due to the loop and the lack of control over the FPS limit

+the loop is acting at its full power without any limiter making it consume more cpu than it should

+windows XP : 4 MB
-21 MB RAM
+windows 11 : 21 MB RAM

 ##### the code is very small, of course there is very little, for now
 500 kb Disc for source code